syeddaim13/aisbazaarcards/README.md

 ## Limitations

-- Security (this repo should not be public...but HI ADMISSIONS OFFICER!)
+- Security (this repo should not be public...but HI ADMISSIONS OFFICER or head teacher or passerby 😇)

 Link to [website.](https://bazaarcards23.web.app/)